Mandraikos F.C.

-Mandraikos Football Club is a Greek football club, based in Mandra, Attica.
+Mandraikos Football Club is a Greek football club based in Mandra, Attica.

 The club was founded in 1956.
-They played in Football League 2 for the season 2013-14.
+They played in Gamma Ethniki for the season 2024–25.

 History

 The Mandraikos F.C. officially founded in 1956 and originally belonged to Piraeus Football Clubs Association.
-Already existed from 1931 as Mandraikos and for two seasons (1953-1955) as Panmandraikos.

-First time played in Delta Ethniki in 1985-86 season.
+Already existed from 1931 as Mandraikos and for two seasons (1953–1955) as Panmandraikos.
+First time played in Delta Ethniki in 1985–86 season.
 In 2005 change football association and is now part of West Attica Football Clubs Association.